jebowe3/Web-Mapping-Intro/README.md

 }; // End renderChart function
 ```

 To understand more about this code, you can review the documentation for area charts at the [ApexCharts site](https://apexcharts.com/javascript-chart-demos/area-charts/basic/).
-You will find that, when you use a new libary, you may need to dig into some pretty substantial documentation to find exactly what you want.
+You will find that, when you use a new library, you may need to dig into some pretty substantial documentation to find exactly what you want.

 At this point, we have inserted the code that renders our graph/chart, but we need to call this function within the first function that handles our JSON data.
 Add a call for `renderChart` here: